Battle of the Puig: Consequences

 At the council of magnates, Blasco I of Alagonia, speaking on behalf of many other barons, voiced that it would be better to evacuate El Puig and temporarily abandon the gains made during that portion of the campaign.

 James I refused to follow the advice of the nobles and proceeded to continue the campaign.
 The king again returned to El Puig de Santa Maria on 24 January 1238, bringing with him the son of Bernat Guillem d'Entença, Guillem d'Entença who was about 10 to 11 years of age at the time.
 In front of all the nobles present and the representatives of the military orders, the king knighted Guillem and pronounced him the heir to all the titles and lands of his father.
 He further provisionally appointed Berenguer de Entenza as a captain of the castle.

 The gestures made by the king did little to halt the opposition to the continuation of the campaign.
 On the contrary, once knowing that the king was en route, a large portion of the garrison at Puig met secretly and agreed to abandon their position.
 One of the Dominican friars who resided in the garrison denounced the plot against the king.
 The following day, he gave a sermon to the nobles of the castle who there after promised to continue the fight until victory.

 Once back at the Puig, James I received a message from Zayyan offering all the castles from the Turia River to Tortosa and Teruel, the construction of a lavish palace for the king in Saïda Province and the payment of ten thousand besantes annually in return for James' promise to abandon his attack of the capital.
 James I of Aragon responded negatively to the offer, citing the changed circumstances, and proceeded with his conquest.

+He conquered Valencia after a five-month siege on 28 September 1238.